-5.2 MITIGATION SITE:
+4.2 MITIGATION SITE:

-On-Site - The mitigation area falls within an area commonly referred to as the American Bottoms.
+Off-Site - The mitigation area falls within an area commonly referred to as the American Bottoms.
 The American Bottoms is an expansive floodplain of the Mississippi River extending from Alton, Illinois, south to the Kaskaskia River.
 The floodplain lies just south of the confluence of three great rivers, Missouri, Illinois, and Mississippi Rivers and is bounded by a nearly continuous bluff on the east and the Mississippi River to the west.
-Even though the area is currently by being protected from flooding by a levee and drainage canal system there are many remaining wetlands and oxbow lakes of ecological importance.
 Historically, this area was primarily used for agricultural due to its rich fertile soils and has the potential to support migratory waterfowl and other birds, as well as a variety mammals and amphibians.
 In addition, an increase in wetlands in highly urbanized areas could help contribute to the aesthetics of the area and provide natural filtration of surface runoffs before being discharged into the Mississippi River.

-Analysis for mitigation requirements focused on this specific area of the levee-protected area.
-Currently, most of the area proposed for mitigation is being maintained as cropland.
-These fields are productive when dry, but that is a non-guaranteed condition at this location.
-Even though this area is protected by the Lower Wood River Levee System, it is subject to flooding by interior drainage and seepwater manages to flood the area when Mississippi River levels are high.
-Internal drainage is altered in this area by a series of ditches, drainage tiles, and ponding areas.
-Due to the existing topography and hydrologic regime, much of the restoration work would be relatively simple.
-For example, the discontinuation of farming would accomplish some of the restoration effort.
-The close proximity to existing wetlands and hydrology of the area would allow for the natural revegetation of wetland species.
-Wetland habitat could be greatly enhanced by accentuating the existing ridge-swale topology, allowing seasonal hydrologic fluctuations, and utilizing the unique hydrologic conditions in this area.
+Currently, most of the area proposed for mitigation is being maintained as forested and emergent wetlands.
+These areas are seasonally inundated by floodwaters and hold standing water during other times of the year.
+Due to the existing topography and hydrologic regime, the work required to maintain this high quality habitat would be relatively simple.
+In addition, the close proximity to existing wetlands and hydrology of the area would allow for the natural revegetation of wetland species.
+Wetland habitat could be greatly enhanced by mowing and spraying invasive species, allowing seasonal hydrologic fluctuations, and utilizing the unique hydrologic conditions in this area.